What is the purpose of the Dubai Student Wellbeing Census?

 The census will be offered to students in Grades 6 - 9 (Years 7 - 10) at every private school in Dubai.
 Students can choose to take it in either Arabic, English or French.

-The census will be conducted in November 2017.
-Students will complete the census during school time in their classrooms.
+The census took place in November-December 2017.
+Students completed the census during school time in their classrooms.

 Where can I access the Dubai Student Wellbeing Census?
 How long will it take to complete the census?

 The Dubai Student Wellbeing Census is completed online.
 All participating schools will receive a link that will be sent out together with a unique student ‘log in’ token.
 Students will be asked to complete the census during school lesson time.
 It takes between 25 - 45 minutes to complete and students complete the census in the presence of their teacher/survey administrator.
 The census is not a test, there are no right or wrong answers.

 |Some example statements for students to agree/disagree with|

 |I feel happy||I worry about things|